 Do you know the level of collusion in this campaign between the DNC, the Hillary campaign to deny Bernie Sanders a fair shake in the primary for the Democratic Party?

-You know the amount of collusion.
+You know the amount of collusion?

-Imagine if Donald Trump offered a quig quid pro quo to the FBI to get them to alter the true classification of emails on Hillary Clinton's server.
+Imagine if Donald Trump offered a quid pro quo to the FBI to get them to alter the true classification of emails on Hillary Clinton's server.

 That's called bribery.

-Whatever you want to call it.
+That's called obstruction of justice, whatever you want to call it.

 People go to jail for that.

-I'd go to jail for that, you'd go to jail for that.
+I'd go to jail for that.

 But Hillary Clinton, her team, those involved, they don't go to jail.

-You know, it's um, you know, Trump's saying repeatedly, and he's right, that if Hillary Clinton were treated like an average person, the one that she doesn't like talking about average people anymore.
+You know, it's, you know, Trump saying repeatedly, and he's right, that if Hillary Clinton were treated like an average person, the one that she doesn't like talking about average people anymore, regular people, you know, the ones that make this country great, she would have been indicted.

-She would have been Prosecuted.
+She would have been prosecuted.

 She would have been convicted.

-But because the Obama administration literally shredded this principle of equal treatment under the law, because Bill Clinton got to lobby personally, the attorney general just days before she made her decision, and because the Obama White House themselves were caught in a lie by the president directly to you, the American people about what he knew about Hillary Clinton's email server.
+But because the Obama administration literally shredded this principle of equal treatment under the law, because Bill Clinton got to lobby personally the Attorney General just days before she made her decision, and because the Obama White House themselves were caught in a lie by the president directly to you, the American people, about what he knew about Hillary Clinton's email server.

 Remember, Hillary emailed him personally, and he emailed her personally as it relates to that server.